vamsiramakrishnan/splunk-export-logs/Readme.md

 Here's the [link](https://go.oracle.com/LP=78019?elqCampaignId=179851) to the process for Cloud Native LA.

+## Scope of Tutorial

+- This tutorial does not help you setup OCI Logging in the tenancy, you will recieve a document from oracle once the tenancy is whitelisted to help setup logging in tenancy.
+- The recommendation as per this architecture is to have a dedicated logging compartment that fetches resources from multiple compartments and populates logs in a single compartment.
+- This reduces the number of Event Rules to be written and number of Function Deployments.

 ## Quickstart For Setup On OCI Side

 This quickstart assumes you have working understanding of basic principles of OCI around IAM | Networking and you know how to get around the OCI Console.
 Since Flow Logs contain sensitive network Information,